Running with Scissors (company): 1996-1998: Running with Scissors and Postal

-According to Desi, the RWS team wanted to make an original game, the most outrageous game they could.
-Inspired by the game Robotron: 2084, which had been playable at the RSP offices, RWS began work on Postal.
-The game saw the Postal Dude engage in mass murder, and it was named after the slang term "going postal", referring to murders performed by United States Postal Service (USPS) employees.
-In 1997, RWS filed a trademark for the word "Postal" in the area of electronic gaming.
-In response, the USPS counter-filed that trademark, alleging that it was moving into video games, and Marvin Travis Runyon, the United States Postmaster General at the time, sent RWS a letter condemning the game's theme.
+Following the reveal of Postal in early 1997, the United States Postal Service (USPS) counter-filed the trademark that RWS had filed for the word "Postal" in the area of electronic gaming.
+The USPS claimed it was moving into video games, and Marvin Travis Runyon, the United States Postmaster General at the time, sent RWS a letter condemning the game's theme.
 The legal battle was eventually dismissed with prejudice in June 2003.
 The theme also caused wider controversy within the media and the video game industry, to the surprise of Desi, who considered Postal to be more comical and "over-the-top" and stated that the game was not to be taken seriously.
-Postal was released in 1997 for Windows and Mac OS as the first game of Ripcord Games, a publishing label of Matsushita Electric's Panasonic Interactive Media division.
+Postal was released in September 1997 for Windows and Mac OS as the first game of Ripcord Games, a publishing label of Matsushita Electric's Panasonic Interactive Media division.
 Following the release, the game was targeted by senator Joe Lieberman, who labeled it as one of the worst things in America, while retail chains CompUSA and Wal-Mart refused to sell the game.
+RSP's former children's game publishing clients ceased business with the studio due to its connection to Postal.

 In its first week, Postal was sold over 10,000 times in the United States, and sales in Europe (where the game was released by Take-Two Interactive) were expected to reach 100,000.
 Desi estimated that the game generated roughly in revenue.
-RWS followed up with Special Delivery, an add-on of four levels released in August 1998 that allowed the player to murder lawyers, homeless people, and American Red Cross workers, among others.
-A Japan-exclusive version of Postal, titled Super Postal, was released in 2000, and Postal Plus, a bundle composed of Postal and Special Delivery, came out in 2002.
+RWS followed up Postal with Special Delivery, an add-on of four levels released in August 1998 that allowed the player to murder lawyers, homeless people, and American Red Cross workers, among others.
+Postal Plus, a bundle composed of Postal and Special Delivery, released in 2000.